Cyprus Papers

-In response to Al Jazeera's accusations, Syllouris claimed that he was actually playing along with the rest of the people shown in the video to gather more information about the criminal Chinese businessman and to finally report the case to the Cyprus authorities.

-Al Jazeera's video sparked protests in the capital of Cyprus, Nicosia.
+In response to Al Jazeeras accusations, Syllouris claimed that he was actually playing along with the rest of the people shown in the video to gather more information about the criminal Chinese businessman and to finally report the case to the Cyprus authorities.Al Jazeeras video sparked protests in the capital of Cyprus, Nicosia.
 The protesters demanded a full, prompt and transparent investigation and the immediate resignation of President of the House of Representatives Demetris Syllouris and Member of Parliament Christakis Giovanis.
 As a result, both Demetris Syllouris and Christakis Giovanis resigned from their posts.
 Furthermore, the Cyprus government announce that it would abolish the CIP from November 2020.
 In September 2022, the four men that appeared in the Al Jazeera video, were ordered to stand for trial in the criminal court of Nicosia.
+In October 2023 Andreas G. Pittadjis was cleared from all charges by Cypriot courts.